 is situated on the banks of the Mighty Orange River, which is one of the largest rivers in South Africa.
-The town is rich in culture and history.
-It was established in 1870, and since 1880 the town has expanded rapidly and is now the commercial, agricultural and educational centre of the Gordonia district.
+Upington is rich in culture and history.
+The town was established in 1870, and since 1880 the town as a result has expanded rapidly and is now the business, agricultural and educational center of the Gordonia district.

-There is a wide range of businesses in Upington, where one is able to purchase most – if not all – of ones requirements.
+There is a wide range of businesses in Upington, where one is able to purchase most, if not all, of ones requirements.

-All of the main roads and streets are tarred and Upington is linked to all major South African cities by air, rail and road.
+All of the main roads and streets are tarred and furthermore Upington is linked to all major South African cities by air, rail and road.

-Upington also has complete medical and healthcare services provided by two hospitals and a number of clinics.
+, the town offers complete medical and healthcare services provided by two hospitals and a number of clinics.

 Excellent educational facilities are available with the Northern Cape Technicon being situated here, as well as various secondary, primary and preparatory schools.
 In addition the suburbs are incredibly picturesque with an array of tastes and styles in gardening and homes to be found.

 The towns found in the Green Kalahari are: